Kluvens/Computer-Science/Networking/network-layer.md

 ### IP datagram format
 IP datagram format:
 - 4-bit version number: indicates the version of the IP protocol (IPv4 or IPv6)
-- 4-bit header length: number of 32-bit words in the header
+- 4-bit header length: number of 32-bit words (a word equals four bytes) in the header
 - 16-bit total length: number of bytes in the packet where the maximum size is 65535 bytes
 - 8-bit type of service (TOS)
-- 16-bit identification; 3-bit flags and 13-bit fragment offset: deal with IP fragmentation
+- 16-bit identification used to identify the packet
+- 3-bit flags and if the flag is 0, it means this is the end of the fragmented packet
+- 13-bit fragment offset: the position of fragment in the packet (payload in bytes/8)
-- 8-bit TTL: to ensure that the datagram does not circulate forever
+- 8-bit TTL: number of hops to ensure that the datagram does not circulate forever
 - 8-bit protocol: only used when an IP datagram reaches its final destination.
 This indicates the transport-layer protocol at the destination
 - 16-bit checksum
 - 32-bit source IP and destination IP